1992 Italian general election: Background

-In February 1991, Northern League, which was first launched as an upgrade of the Northern Alliance in December 1989, was officially transformed into a party through the merger of various regional parties, notably including Lombard League and Venetian League, under the leadership of Umberto Bossi.
+In February 1991, the Northern League, which was first launched as an upgrade of the Northern Alliance in December 1989, was officially transformed into a party through the merger of various regional parties, notably including Lombard League and Venetian League, under the leadership of Umberto Bossi.
 These continue to exist as "national" sections of the federal party.

 The Northern League exploited resentment against Rome's centralism (with the famous slogan Roma ladrona, which loosely means "Rome big thief") and the Italian government, common in northern Italy, as many northerners felt that the government wasted resources collected mostly from northerners' taxes.
 Cultural influences from bordering countries in the North and resentment against illegal immigrants were also exploited.
 The party's electoral successes began roughly at a time when public disillusionment with the established political parties was at its height.
 The Tangentopoli corruption scandals, which invested most of the established parties, were unveiled from 1992 on.
 Contrarily to what many pundits observed at the beginning of the 1990s, the Northern League became a stable political force and it is by far the oldest party among those represented in the Italian Parliament.

 The Northern League's first electoral breakthrough was at the 1990 regional elections, but it was with the 1992 general election that the party emerged as a leading political actor.
 Having gained 8.7% of the vote, 56 deputies, and 26 senators, it became the fourth largest party of the country and within the Italian Parliament.